 Fast answer

-CompTIA Linux+ is best read as a moderate certification in this data set: 50/100.
-If your background already includes Linux command-line work, permissions, users and groups, package management, scripting, networking, services, security, and troubleshooting, it may feel easier than the score.
+CompTIA Linux+ sits at the core stage: 12 months of hands-on experience with Linux servers; CompTIA A+, Network+, or Server+, or comparable knowledge is recommended. (a vendor recommendation, not a requirement).
+If your background already includes Linux command-line work, permissions, users and groups, package management, scripting, networking, services, security, and troubleshooting, it may feel easier than that suggests.
 If those concepts are new, the same exam can feel harder.

 The clean answer is: practice daily shell tasks before scheduling it, especially if Linux has only been a server you touched through a GUI or cloud console.
 Do not use forum anecdotes or anonymous outcome percentages as the deciding evidence.
 Use official exam facts, your lab history, and the role proof you need next.